 Start a journal to record your temperature readings.
 Measure your temperature more frequently if fever occurs.
 Note the dates when symptoms emerge, their severity, and their resolution.
 This is powerful information to share with your healthcare team as they track your progress or in case complications ensue.
-You can expect to remain in isolation until any fever has resolved for three days with steady improvement in your other symptoms.
+You can expect to remain in isolation until any fever has resolved for at least 24 hours without taking a fever-reducing medicine and with steady improvement in your other symptoms.

 Give yourself the time and space to completely recover, which takes a few days to a week in most cases of COVID-19.
 Reach out to friends and family and other support groups.
 Get more wellness tips during social distancing.